More than 3 character to search

-Individuals who have failed to lose weight or maintain weight loss following traditional diet and exercise methods, or those who are morbidly obese may well benefit from bariatric surgical procedures such as sleeve gastrectomy, or gastric sleeve, and the lap band procedures.
+Individuals who have failed to lose weight or maintain weight loss following a traditional diet and exercise methods, or those who are morbidly obese may well benefit from bariatric surgical procedures such as sleeve gastrectomy, or gastric sleeve, and the lap band procedures.

-Lap band and gastric sleeve bariatric surgery enable individuals to lose 50% or more of the original body weight safely, and may improve overall health and wellness as well as reducing risks of co-morbidity factors - often related to obesity - including heart disease, high cholesterol, and diabetes.
+Lap band and gastric sleeve bariatric surgery enable individuals to lose 50% or more of the original body weight safely and may improve overall health and wellness as well as reducing risks of co-morbidity factors - often related to obesity - including heart disease, high cholesterol, and diabetes.

 This procedure is adjustable, meaning that an individual can have adjustments made in the degree of stricture the lap band provides.
 Individuals who receive lap bands can expect to lose up to 50% of their original weight.